-During 2017, our Board of Directors met five times.
-Attendance of our directors at all Board and committee meetings averaged 97%.
-During 2017, every director attended at least 75% of the aggregate number of meetings of the Board and all committees of the Board on which he or she served.
+During 2019, our Board of Directors met five times.
+Attendance of our directors at all Board and committee meetings averaged 98%.
+During 2019, every director attended at least 75% of the aggregate number of meetings of the Board and all committees of the Board on which he or she served.
 Our Corporate Governance Guidelines require that each director make all reasonable efforts to attend the Company's Annual Meeting of Shareholders.
-In 2017, all of the directors attended the Annual Meeting of Shareholders, other than one director who was unable to attend due to a family medical emergency.
+In 2019, all of the directors attended the Annual Meeting of Shareholders.
 Each regularly scheduled meeting of the Board includes an executive session of only non-employee directors.
 Mr. Mitau, Chairman of the Board, presides at the executive sessions.